meteor/galaxy-docs/content/deploy-guide.md

 If your Meteor application has a package that requires Mongo, then you will need a Mongo database configured for your application.
 If you want to use a hosted database provider, We recommend that you provision it from one of these providers: [mLab](www.mlab.com) and [compose](www.compose.io).

+For optimum performance, we recommend that you setup a database in the same AWS region as your app deployment.

 <h3 id="">Configure a free Sandbox MongoDB database</h3>

 mLab offers a free sandbox MongoDB database.
 The sandbox is a single node database that is good for non-production workloads.